GSA/plainlanguage.gov/_pages/law/compliance/clinton-memo.md

 - The third section provides specific information for documents related to rulemaking.
 - The last section provides specific information for other types of documents like letters, forms, and instructions.

-## Plain Language Contacts and Action Plans
+## Plain language contacts and action plans

-_You need to do two things now_:
+You need to do two things now:

-By August 15, 1998, each agency head must designate a senior official responsible for implementing the President's memo.
+1. By August 15, 1998, each agency head must designate a senior official responsible for implementing the President's memo.
 This person will represent you on the Plain Language Action Network (PLAN).
 PLAN will be an interagency committee charged with making plain language standard in all government communication.
 Morley Winograd, Senior Policy Advisor to the Vice President and Director of the National Partnership for Reinventing Government (NPR), will chair PLAN.

-By September 4, 1998, each agency must design its own plain language action plan, which sets out strategies for:
+2. By September 4, 1998, each agency must design its own plain language action plan, which sets out strategies for:

 - communicating the President's expectations to employees,
 - equipping staff with needed tools,